Ph.D. - Educational Studies

 Doctoral Application Deadlines and Completion of all Required Materials

 - Admission decisions are made once per year for the doctoral program.
-All application materials must be completed and submitted by February 1 for fall admission in the following academic year.
+All application materials must be completed and submitted by the above date for fall admission in the following academic year.